Cute couple excited to spend the day in the parks at Universal Orlando

 First the flights.
 I had recently gotten an 80,000 sign up bonus (SUB) from my first blue bank card, and those points are super flexible because this bank has great transfer partners.
 Originally I booked my Southwest flights for president’s day weekend.
 As the time drew nearer for the trip, G and I agreed to push the dates back because neither of us were ready after splurging on Christmas festivities.
 Luckily, by choosing a different non-holiday weekend,we got back about half of the points we used (and can reuse at a later date) and the parks were less crowded.

-I chose Southwest airlines because they have good award availability, free changes/refunds, and I really appreciate free checked bags.
+I chose Southwest because they have good award availability, free changes/refunds, and I really appreciate free checked bags.
 Not to mention, as a large bodied person, I love their person of size policy.
 Having that extra seat makes a world of difference when it comes to comfort.
 My stomach spills over the armrest usually and not invading someone else’s space is a relief.
 I can share more details of this policy later.
 Round-trip it ended up being around 11,000 points per person +12 in taxes and we were refunded 24,000 points difference from the original flights.
 We flew into Orlando on a Thursday night (we both worked a half day), and flew out Sunday afternoon.

 It was a nice hotel and while the website says it’s right across from the park, be warned that it is still a sizable walk to the park gates.
-We took an uber ride to and from the park every day and it was about $12 a ride plus a tip.
+We used uber to get to and from the park every day and it was about $12 a ride plus a tip.
 The hotel does have a shuttle, but it’s still like $6 a person each way so it was more convenient to ride share for a similar price.
 Since we were saving so much on flights and hotels, I didn’t mind spending a little on rides, especially after my feet got wrecked the first day in the park.
 Even wearing comfortable tennis shoes, just walking for six plus miles put a strain on my little piggies.

 Now, for the moment you’ve all been waiting for.
 How did she buy her park tickets with points?
 Well technically, I didn’t.
 Use a points program that is.
 No, instead I purchased my tickets on my Capital One Venture card through a website that codes the purchase as travel, and then I “erased” the purchase with rewards points.